Engbenjamin/Process_Document_Instructor_Draft/README.md

 ---

 ## Purpose
-As an Electrical Engineering student interested in becoming an Electronics Engineer, following these best practices presented in this document while you are still in school will prepare you help you land your first professional role after graduation.
+As an Electrical Engineering student interested in becoming an Electronics Engineer, following the best practices presented in this document while you are still in school will prepare you to land your first role after graduation.
 Core topics covered in this process document include choosing the right elective classes tailored to Electronics Engineering, building your professional porfolio to impress future employers, keeping up with industry topics and skills in the field, and networking advice to aid in your future job search.

 ---
 ## Choosing the Proper Elective Classes for Electronics Engineering